Mashed Cauliflower

 This post may contain affiliate links.
 Read my full disclosure policy.

-This cauliflower purée is creamy and comforting, and it just happens to taste remarkably like mashed potatoes.
-I’m not sure if it’s just my eyes playing tricks on me, but it really does!
-It also has the benefit of being easier to make, healthier and lower in carbs.
-But don’t make it just for that reason — it’s delicious in its own right.
-In fact, when my friend Heather tested the recipe for me, she sent me a text that read, “OMG so good, just licked the bowl of my Cuisinart.”
-Try serving it with my Onion-Braised Beef Brisket, Grilled Flank Steak with Garlic & Rosemary, Roast Chicken or Easy BBQ Boneless Short Ribs.
+This mashed cauliflower recipe is creamy and comforting—and it tastes remarkably like mashed potatoes.
+Maybe it’s just my eyes playing tricks on me, but it really does!
+Plus, it’s easier to make, healthier, and lower in carbs.
+But don’t make it solely for those reasons; this purée is delicious in its own right.
+When my friend Heather tested the recipe, she texted me, “OMG so good, just licked the bowl of my Cuisinart.”

 Step-by-Step Instructions